jpa203/Apache-Cassandra-Airflow-FastAPI/README.md

     Redis - key value store , in memory cache - will help with Celery

     Run Redis using Docker (docker run -it --rm -p 6379:6379 redis)v - make sure to keep this running to stay connected with redis

+    In this case, we created a new port for Redis to be mapped on:

+    docker run -it --rm -p 6380:6380 redis --port 6380

+     You can check if it is working by pinging it - echo PING | nc 127.0.0.1 6380

     Once Redis is up, you can add the url to the .env file and configure it in config.py